Gary Sinise FoundationGary Sinise Foundation Logo

 "Accessible doorways, hallways, showers, and appliances will be a huge game changer for me"

-Today, Pacheco lives at Camp Pendleton with his children and enjoys participating in adaptive sports.
+Today, Pacheco enjoys participating in adaptive sports.
 “My main ones include playing hockey for the San Diego Ducks and running track for an adaptive athletics program.
 If all goes well, I hope to someday make the US Paralympic Team.”

 Wall of Gratitude